Cutting Claude Code's Initial Context Bloat — Skills, Plugins, and MCP Tactics

 skillOverrides{}{ <every-skill>: "name-only" }Drop descriptions, keep auto/subagent invocation

-maxSkillDescriptionChars15360Drops descriptions entirely — only names remain, hard safety net against any skill I forget to override
+maxSkillDescriptionChars15360Drops descriptions entirely — only names remain, a hard safety net against any skill I forget to override

 skillListingBudgetFraction0.010.005Hard ceiling on how much of the window the skill listing can consume